lightning/bolts/01-messaging.md

 all channels and MUST close the connection.
 A receiving node MUST truncate `len` to the remainder of the packet if it is larger.

-A receiving node SHOULD only print out `data` verbatim if it is a valid string.
+A receiving node SHOULD only print out `data` verbatim if the string is composed solely of printable ASCII characters.
+For referece, the printable character set includes byte values 32 through 127 inclusive.

 #### Rationale